Roman Josi: Early career

 Growing up in Switzerland, Josi played with the local SC Bern from 2006 to 2010.
 He made his debut with the National League in the 2006–07 season but became a mainstay in the lineup during the 2007–08 season.
 In his first year of draft eligibility, Josi tallied eight points in 35 games while also representing Switzerland at two international tournaments.
 Leading up to the 2008 NHL Entry Draft, Josi was considered one of the top defencemen in the draft.
 He was eventually selected by the Nashville Predators in the second round, 38th overall.
 Following the draft, Josi returned to the Swiss league where he led all Swiss League junior players in points, goals, and assists.
-He was also one of just 17-year-olds to play in Switzerland's top division.
+He was also one of just four 17-year-olds to play in Switzerland's top division.
 Despite being sidelined for almost four weeks during the 2009–10 season, Josi accumulated 20 points through 24 games by the end of December 2009.
 He eventually finished the season ranked second among Swiss blueliners in points per game despite being limited to only 26 contests.
 During the 2010 NLA playoffs, Josi led all defensemen and tied for fourth overall in goals as SC Bern won the Championship title.

 Nashville Predators

 Josi joined the Predators' organization for the 2010–11 season after he signed a three-year entry-level contract on 28 May 2010.
 He participated in their Rookie and Training Camp before being assigned to their American Hockey League (AHL) affiliate, the Milwaukee Admirals, for the remainder of the season.
 Although he missed the first seven games of the season, Josi helped the team improve to a 5–0–0–1 record by scoring his first career AHL goal in a 3–2 win over the Lake Erie Monsters in early November.
 He recorded 14 points in his first 35 AHL games before breaking out and maintaining a 13-game scoring streak from 20 January to 20 February.
 His point streak was the longest by an Admiral player since Mike Santorelli maintained a 14-game streak in 2008.
-By 26 February, Josi had collected 12 points in 11 games during the month of February and ranked among the top-15 in AHL rookie scoring.
+By 26 February, Josi had collected 12 points in 11 games during February and ranked among the top 15 in AHL rookie scoring.
 Josi was subsequently a nominee for the Reebok/AHL Rookie of the Month for February, which he lost to Brandon Kozun.
 As the Admirals qualified for the 2011 Calder Cup playoffs, Josi finished the regular season with six goals and 34 assists for 30 points through 69 games.
 During the Admirals West Division semifinal matchup against the Texas Stars, Josi recorded an assist in each of his first four postseason games.